Following CABG surgery, patients with complications were more likely to be readmitted within 30-days of discharge.

 - The most common CABG complication among patients readmitted was postoperative atrial fibrillation.

-- Readmissions were over two-fold higher when patients experienced postoperative dialysis, prolonged ventilation, and two or more complications at once.
+- Readmissions were over two-fold higher when patients experienced deep sternal infection, postoperative renal failure, post-operative stroke, prolonged ventilation, and two or more complications at once.

 - Similar patterns of readmission were observed between race, assigned sex at birth, and payer type categories.
-However, these patterns differ by age, particularly among those younger than 40 years old.
+However, these patterns varied by year due to the low number of cases particularly among those younger than 40 years old or Native American patients.

 HCAI Created this Product